Skip to content

 Template Fields Reference

-You can customize both the message and title of your notifications using message_template and title_template.
+You can customize the message and title of your notifications using message_template and title_template.

 You can use default template fields or extract additional information from logs using JSON or regex.

-Both settings can be defined at the global, container or trigger level.
+Both settings can be defined at the defaults, source or keyword level.

 yaml